-C. Monetization function of the data intermediary
+C. Monetization Function of the Data Intermediary

-We have established what constitutes the personal data in our market and have introduced the intermediary that will be the agent of the consumer.
-How will the intermediary both safeguard and monetize the consumers' personal data?
-After a user chooses an intermediary and instructs it on what to share, and technical steps have been carried out, the intermediary can see all the user's online activity.
+We have established what constitutes the personal data in our market and have introduced the intermediary that would be the agent of the consumer.
+How would the intermediary both safeguard and monetize the consumer's personal data?
+After a user chooses an intermediary and instructs it on what to share, and technical steps have been carried out, the intermediary could see all the user's online activity.
 The intermediary now must try to monetize the data the user wishes to share while protecting the other data.

 It is important that intermediaries face incentives to enter the intermediation industry and make investments that benefit their competitive position.
-Investment in the industry is important because data intermediation will require the development of new technology for transmitting, pricing, and protecting data.
-The benefits of the intermediation regime for web users also depend on intermediaries' success in negotiating with web services over the surplus generated by users' data; intermediaries earn the revenue from their users' data and are therefore incentivized to negotiate effectively with web services.
+Investment in the industry is important because data intermediation would require the development of new technology for transmitting, pricing, and protecting data.
+The benefits of the intermediation regime for web users also would depend on intermediaries' success in negotiating with web services over the surplus generated by users' data; intermediaries would earn the revenue from their users' data and would therefore be incentivized to negotiate effectively with web services.
 We discuss payments to users below.

-The intermediaries' monetization of personal data will mostly relate to digital advertising.
-In the bargaining between intermediaries and web services selling advertising it is important to understand the outside option of both sides.
-The system is set up so that users single-home; they enroll with one intermediary and therefore advertisers face a monopoly seller of that user's data.
-If the advertiser does not contract with the intermediary, it cannot target ads using personal data to that intermediary's users.
+The intermediaries' monetization of personal data would mostly relate to digital advertising.
+In the bargaining between intermediaries and web services selling advertising, it is important to understand the outside option for both sides.
+The system is set up so that users single home; they would enroll with one intermediary and therefore advertisers would face a monopoly seller of that user's data.
+If the advertiser does not contract with the intermediary, it could not target ads using personal data to that intermediary's users.

 We begin with a discussion of search advertising.
-If an individual searches for "white running shoes', this is a piece of personal data.
-The control rights established by the rules allow 'first parties' to utilize the data they collect via their own web service in order to provide that service.
-As such, Google can use such data in a search query to return organic search results and to train its algorithm.
-However, under the proposed rules, Google cannot use this consumer data to serve advertising to the user because that is not the core service requested by the user, but rather a way of monetizing that service.
+If an individual searches for "white running shoes," this is a piece of personal data.
+The control rights established by the rules would allow "first parties" to utilize the data they collect via their own web service in order to provide that service.
+As such, Google could use such data in a search query to return organic search results and to train its algorithm.
+However, under the proposed rules, Google could not use this consumer data to serve advertising to the user because that is not the core service requested by the user, but rather a way of monetizing that service.

-To use the personal data "individual X is searching for white running shoes" to advertise to that consumer, Google must purchase that data from the user's data intermediary.
+To use the personal data "individual X is searching for white running shoes" to advertise to that consumer, Google would be required to purchase that data from the user's data intermediary.
 In general, the data intermediary would not sell access to raw personal data except when it benefited the user to do so.
 The specific information contained in personal search queries are what lead to high prices for search advertising.
-The intermediary determines that the information is in a category that user wishes to share, establishes a price through some mechanism, and collects the funds from the web service.
-If Google and the intermediary cannot agree on a price for the user's search query, Google may serve ads that do not require individual data - such as an ad for Insomnia Cookies if it is 2am.
-In that instance the intermediary does not collect any revenue from Google for the data.
+The intermediary would determine that the information is in a category that a user wishes to share, establish a price through some mechanism, and collect the funds from the web service.
+If Google and the intermediary cannot agree on a price for the user's search query, Google could serve ads that do not require individual data-such as an ad for Insomnia Cookies if it is 2am.
+In that instance the intermediary would not collect any revenue from Google for the data.